 Suspended August 21, 2014

-When people joke or complain about Kickstarter being “hipster welfare,” this is the kind of stuff they’re talking about.
+When people complain about Kickstarter being “hipster welfare,” this is the kind of stuff they’re talking about.
 It’s some random dude who went on Kickstarter expecting people to buy him some in-game asset in EVE Online.
 Maybe it’s a joke, but who can say?

 Yes, some guy really wanted $500 to buy some capital pilot in EVE Online.
 It’s as unbelievable as the fact that someone donated $5.